 For many would-be adventurers, the ultimate dream is to climb Mt.
 Everest, the highest mountain on the planet at 8848 meters (29,029 feet).
-But before anyone can follow in the footsteps of George Mallory, Sir Edmund Hillary, or Tenzing Norgay, they must first gain valuable experience and crucial mountaineering skills on lesser peaks or run the very real risk of injury or even death.
+But before anyone can follow in the footsteps of George Mallory, Sir Edmund Hillary, or Tenzing Norgay, they must first gain valuable experience and crucial mountaineering skills on lesser peaks first.
+Failing to do so runs the very real risk of injury or even death.

-Pick a '14er' in Colorado (Colorado, USA)
+Pick a 14er in Colorado (Colorado, USA)

 Mt.
 Baker (Washington State, USA)

 At 3286 meters (10,781 ft) in height, Mt.
 Baker in Washington state is a great place for beginners to start to cut their teeth in the mountains.
 Its altitude is not incredibly intimidating, and yet it is still high enough for newcomers to the sport to get a sense of how they'll do as the air becomes thinner.
 The approach to the summit isn't especially technical, but it is heavily glaciated, which gives climbers a chance to gain valuable experience using crampons to help keep their footing on slick surfaces.
 The full climb only takes one very long day, but that too is good experience for potential future ascents where summit days start early and often run for hours, sometimes finishing up after sundown.

 Who to Climb With: The American Alpine Institute offers a number of guided climbs up Mt.
 Baker including an Introduction to Mountaineering course too.
 That six day trip provides travelers with a basic set of skills that they need to climb more technical peaks and is offered at a nominal cost.